 And now members of the Congregation and People of Tradition for Proselytism and Jihad – better known as Boko Haram – in northeastern Nigeria have shot more than fifty students in their dormitory at an agricultural college in Yobe state.

-Not that the holy men responsible for this outrage were too bothered about these niceties, and the ability to speak Arabic or know the names of Muhammed’s wives wasn’t necessarily enough to please these gun-toting scholars.
+Not that the holy warriors responsible for this outrage were too bothered about these niceties, and the ability to speak Arabic or know the names of Muhammed’s wives wasn’t enough to please these gun-toting scholars.
 According to eyewitnesses, two women were asked to quote some verses from the Koran to prove that they were Muslim.
 Even though they did so correctly, the believers shot them anyway.
 When some of their terrified hostages asked why they’d done this, they were told the women ‘ weren’t wearing the hijab.’

-Such behavior is entirely par for the course for al-Shabaab.
+Such behavior is par for the course for al-Shabaab.
 Over the last few years I have met a number of Somali refugees in Europe who fled their country because they were targeted by the group for their un-Islamic behavior.
 One man was threatened with death because he was selling cigarettes and selling cigarettes is ‘against Islam.’

 Another was told he would be shot if he didn’t close the photography shop where he worked because taking photographs is also ‘against Islam.’
 Yet another told me how his sister was shot dead because she was walking in the streets with her female friends, something that al-Shabaab equates with prostitution.

-Women who get above themselves invariably invite the ire of these defenders of the true faith, and not only in Somalia.
+Women who get above themselves invariably invite the ire of these defenders of the faith, and not only in Somalia.
 Last April Pakistani teacher Shahnaz Nazli was shot dead while leaving the primary school where she taught in Peshawar.
 And in June a female suicide bomber belonging to the jihadist group Lashkar e-Jhangvi killed 14 students from the all-female Sardar Bahuda Khan University on a bus in Quetta, followed immediately afterwards by another suicide bomb attack on the hospital where the survivors were sent, which killed 11 more women, including the nurses who were treating them.

-The Westgate attack was partly carried out by al-Shabaab in retaliation for the abuses carried out by the Kenyan security forces in Kismayo and the Somalia-Kenya border region – abuses that are well-documented and have prompted even the Somali government to call for Kenya to remove its troops.
+The Westgate attack was partly carried out in retaliation for the abuses carried out by the Kenyan security forces in Kismayo and the Somalia-Kenya border region – abuses that are well-documented and have prompted even the Somali government to call for Kenya to remove its troops.

 Few of these ‘jihadists’ who want to bring about a new caliphate have even the vaguest notion of what the caliphate was.
-If these holy gunslingers are aware of the cultural and intellectual grandeur of Cordoba, Baghdad or Damascus, when the Islamic world was at the height of its power and influence, they give no indication of it.
+If these holy gunslingers are aware of the cultural and intellectual grandeur of Cordoba, Baghdad or Damascus, during the golden age of Islam, they give no indication of it.
 The name ‘Boko Haram’ is Hausa for ‘Western Education Forbidden’, but you could easily leave out the ‘Western’ part of that sentence.
 In 2009 Muhammed Yusuf, then leader of the group, told the BBC that education ‘spoils the belief in one God’ and dismissed the notion that the earth was round as ‘ contrary to the teachings of Islam.’